 Which Places to Visit in Afghanistan?

-You might be thinking about why should you visit Afghanistan? my simple answer to your question will be; if you are a real tourist who wants to visit the famous & historical places in the world then you’d be so much excited to visit Afghanistan after reading this whole article.
-Afghanistan is one of the oldest countries, it connects Central Asia to South Asia via Pakistan, Asia Pacific to Central Asia via China, Europe via Russia and Middle east via Iran.
+You might be thinking about why should you visit Afghanistan? my simple answer to your question will be; if you are a real traveler who wants to visit the famous & historical places in the world then you’d be so much excited to visit Afghanistan after reading this whole article.
+Afghanistan is one of the strategically important countries, it connects Central Asia to South Asia via Pakistan, Asia Pacific to Central Asia via China, Europe via Russia and Middle east via Iran.

 The famous Afghan cities are Kabul (The Capital), Jalalabad (In Nangarhar province), Kandahar, Kunar, Mazar-e-Sharif (In Balkh Province), Herat, Panjsher, Kunduz and Takhar.
 But if you really want to enjoy your visit then I’ll suggest you my favorite destinations in Afghanistan which are Jalalabad, Kabul, Mazar-e-Sharif, Herat & Takhar.
 These are beautiful cities with good infrastructure and all facilities available.